Jax Taylor Argues with ‘Bachelor’ Nick Viall At Hotel Party

 Drama is huge in the world of reality television, and that is the world both Jax Taylor and Nick Viall live in.
 There were words spoken between the two at the hotel opening, though exactly what was said seems to be up for debate.
 Taylor tells it like he went off on Viall, even owning up to calling him a “d***ebag” during their confrontation.
 An unknown source spoke with the magazine and contradicted the claims he made during the podcast.
 It was also said that Jax was jealous over the attention Nick was getting and decided to stir up some drama to keep himself relevant and in the news.
 The host of the party was not known, but there is speculation he or she may weigh in down the road.

 The Vanderpump Rules star was insisting that after a few weeks no one would remember the guy who was on the Bachelor.
 This is ironic because Nick Viall is one of the most recognized men from the franchise.
-This is his fourth show with ABC and he made a lot of waves on the seasons and shows he appeared on.
+This is his fourth show with ABC, and he made many waves on the seasons and shows he appeared on.
 Jax Taylor is likely the lesser known of the two reality stars because he has only been on Vanderpump Rules.
 Now, there is reportedly a spin-off in the works for him and girlfriend Brittany Cartwright on the Bravo network.

 Happy Valentine's Day to this gem!!
 I love very much!
 I know I am handful but I am your handful!! #happyvalentinesday @bncartwright ????????????????????????